cp-algorithms/cp-algorithms/src/geometry/point-in-convex-polygon.md

+---
+title: Check if point belongs to the convex polygon in O(log N)
+---
 # Check if point belongs to the convex polygon in $O(\log N)$

 Consider the following problem: you are given a convex polygon with integer vertices and a lot of queries.